21satvik/personal_expenses_app/README.md

 ## Getting Started

-This project is a starting point for Personal Expense Tracker App.
+This project is a starting point for Personal Expense Tracker App made by Satvik Kumar.

 A few resources to get you started for this Flutter project: